Snoring & Sleep Apnea Dentist

 Sleep apnea is a condition that can affect any person at any age, though studies have shown that it is more likely for men to develop it.
 Some other common characteristics of sleep apnea patients include:

-Did you know that over 30% of adults over 30 are regular snorers?
+Did you know that over 30% of adults aged 30 and above are regular snorers?

 Snoring and Sleep Apnea Treatment in St. Louis

 Some patients can treat their sleep apnea by adjusting their sleeping habits, such as not sleeping on their backs.
-Others might need devices such as CPAPs (Continuous Positive Air Pressure) devices, which help supply air through the nasal passages during sleep.
+Others may require devices such as CPAPs (Continuous Positive Airway Pressure) devices, which help supply air through the nasal passages during sleep.

-If you have snoring or sleep apnea problems that you want to find a solution for, The Dental Anesthesia Center in St. Louis is here to help.
+If you have snoring or sleep apnea issues that you want to address, The Dental Anesthesia Center in St. Louis is here to help.
 Contact us at (314) 862-7844 to schedule an initial visit.
 We look forward to meeting you and working to provide you with better sleep!